spawnmarvel/todo-and-current/README.md

 ### Manage workflow (Slipknot is the cure)

-* Prioritize tasks: Create a to-do list and tackle the most important or difficult tasks first to avoid procrastination and clear your mind.
-* Focus on one task at a time: Multitasking can decrease efficiency.
-Concentrate on a single task until it's complete before moving to the next.
-* Use time-blocking and Break large tasks into smaller chunk

 ### Optimize your environment

-* Minimize distractions
-* Declutter your workspace:
-* Listen to focus-enhancing music

 ### Adjust your mindset and habits

-* Embrace "done is better than perfect":
-* Take regular breaks
-* Automate repetitive tasks

 ## Parked e-lo